FluuxIO/XMPP/README.md

 - Focus on simplicity, by hiding XMPP technical details and exposing only chat oriented methods.
 - Focus on modern Swift, recent iOS version and modern XMPP.
 The library ignores legacy or deprecated features on purpose.
 - Focus on maintainability.
 XMPP is a complex protocol and maintainability should be the main criteria for design decision to be able to be sustainable in the long term.
+For the same reason, we also aim at limiting the dependencies as much as possible.
 - Focus on efficiency and scalability, leveraging only part of the XMPP protocol that are scalable.
 Many XEPs are too consuming to be used on large scale on production.

 As a result, on iOS, we target iOS version 12+.